bjpop/varlap/README.md

 Example usage:

 ```
-$ snvly_dist_plots --features 'tumour all avg NM' 'tumour alt vaf' 'normal alt vaf' 'pos normalised' --groups chrom sample -- variants.snvly.csv
+$ varlap_dist_plots --features 'tumour all avg NM' 'tumour alt vaf' 'normal alt vaf' 'pos normalised' --groups chrom sample -- variants.varlap.csv
 ```

 ## Scatter plots

-`snvly_scatter_plots` can be used to plot scatters of pairs of selected (numeric) features from the output of `snvly` (columns).
+`varlap_scatter_plots` can be used to plot scatters of pairs of selected (numeric) features from the output of `varlap` (columns).
 The user can optionally select other features to shade the data points in the plots.
 For example it might be useful to shade data points by their sample.
 Each pair of features to plot is specified by listing their names separated by a comma (with no additional spaces around the names).

 Output plots are in PNG format and are written to files, which by default are written to the `dist_plots` output directory, however the user can choose a different name for the output directory if desired.
-If the output directory does not exist it will be created by `snvly_dist_plots`.
+If the output directory does not exist it will be created by `varlap_dist_plots`.

 The user can adjust the transparency of the dots with the `--alpha` paramter, and the width of edge lines on the dots with the `--linewidth` parameter.

 ```
-$ snvly_scatter_plots -h
+$ varlap_scatter_plots -h
-usage: snvly_scatter_plots [-h] [--outdir DIR] [--nolegend]
+usage: varlap_scatter_plots [-h] [--outdir DIR] [--nolegend]
                            [--hues FEATURE [FEATURE ...]] [--alpha ALPHA]
                            [--linewidth WIDTH] --features FEATURE
                            [FEATURE ...] [--version] [--log LOG_FILE]
                            DATA

-Generate plots of snvly features
+Generate plots of varlap features

 positional arguments:
-  DATA                  Filepaths of snvly CSV results file
+  DATA                  Filepaths of varlap CSV results file

 optional arguments:
   -h, --help            show this help message and exit